jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 (2) Regulations made under subsection (1)﻿(f) may—
   (a) specify the amount of the fees or charges, or a method of calculating or ascertaining the amount of the fees or charges; and
-  (b) prescribe different fees and charges for different classes of person; and (c) prescribe the manner in which fees or changes must be calculated; and (d) prescribe the circumstances and way in which fees or charges can be refunded, waived, or reduced.
+  (b) prescribe different fees and charges for different classes of person; and (c) prescribe the manner in which fees or charges must be calculated; and (d) prescribe the circumstances and way in which fees or charges can be refunded, waived, or reduced.
 (3) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).